-When it rains, there is a stunning amount of water that falls from the sky, and it adds up very quickly for every square foot that you capture and collect from water runoff (as from a tarp).
+When it rains, there’s a stunning amount of water that falls from the sky!
+Rainwater collection adds up very quickly for every square foot that you’re able to capture from water runoff.

 (2) 5×7 Tarp